 - ½ teaspoon vanilla extract

 - 1 tbsp plant-based milk (I use soy)

-- Peel and dice 4 C apples and add to a small pot.
-Add remaining filling ingredients: 2 tbsp vegan butter or margarine, brown sugar and ground cinnamon.4 C apples, 2 tbsp vegan butter, 1 tbsp brown sugar and ¾ tsp ground cinnamon.
+- Peel and dice apples, then add to a small pot.
+Add remaining filling ingredients: vegan butter or margarine, brown sugar and ground cinnamon.4 C apples, 2 tbsp vegan butter, 1 tbsp brown sugar, ¾ tsp ground cinnamon

 - Place the pot over medium heat and cook the apples, stirring occasionally, until they’re soft (about 8 minutes).